phuc-nt/confluence-data-center-mcp-server/API_REFERENCE.md

 ```
 Human: Show me the version history of page 123456

-AI Assistant: I'll retrieve the version history using getPageVersions:
+AI Assistant: I'll retrieve the complete version history using getPageVersions:
 - Page ID: 123456
+- Using experimental endpoint for complete history access
-- Fetching all version information...
+- Fetching all version information with content links...
 ```

 **Response Format:**